 The poor reputation is only somewhat deserved.
 As a new person to outsourcing, I will admit that I would get caught up in price wars.
 I simply would go for the cheapest bid on the table.
 However, I learned my lesson many times over and wasted a lot of money getting crappy content that was basically useless.
 Now I refuse to hire writers from anywhere by native speaking nations.

-These are just examples from my hiring experience.
-I focus a lot on article writing because that's what I pay for.
-But in the past I've paid for things like video and podcast transcriptions, excerpt writing, product descriptions, and editing.
+These are just examples of my hiring experience.
+I focus a lot on article writing because that’s what I pay for.
+But in the past, I’ve paid for things like video and podcast transcriptions, excerpt writing, product descriptions, and editing.